microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/toomanyglobaladminsassignedtotenantalertincident.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an alert incident that is triggered if there are too many global admins assigned to a tenant.
-Global administrator is the highest privileged role.
-If a Global Administrator is compromised, the malicious actor can gain access to all permissions, which puts the whole system at risk.
+Represents the details of an alert incident that is triggered if there are too many accounts assigned the Global Administrator role in the tenant.
+[Global Administrator](/azure/active-directory/roles/permissions-reference?toc=%2Fgraph%2Ftoc.json#global-administrator) is the highest privileged role in Azure AD.
+If an account with global administrator privileges is compromised, the malicious actor has permissions for almost all actions in the tenant, which puts the whole system at risk.

-The threshold that triggers this incident when its reached is defined in the [tooManyGlobalAdminsAssignedToTenantAlertConfiguration resource type](toomanyglobaladminsassignedtotenantalertconfiguration.md).

 The threshold that triggers this incident when its reached is defined in the [tooManyGlobalAdminsAssignedToTenantAlertConfiguration resource type](toomanyglobaladminsassignedtotenantalertconfiguration.md).